Seventeenth of Tammuz: History

+In 1942, 17 Tammuz coincided with July 2, marking the First Battle of El Alamein, in which the British Army scored its first real triumph in North Africa after weeks of retreat, and prevented Nazis from reaching the Holy Land.

 Customs

 As a minor fast day, fasting lasts from dawn to shortly after dusk.
 It is customary among Ashkenazi Jews to refrain from listening to music, public entertainment, and haircuts on fast days, and on this occasion because it is also part of The Three Weeks (see below, Bein haMetzarim).
 Other deprivations applicable to the major fasts (i.e. Yom Kippur and Tisha B'Av) do not apply.

 If the 17th of Tammuz falls on a Shabbat, the fast is instead observed the next day, the 18th of Tammuz (on Sunday).
 This last occurred in 2022, and will occur again in 2029.

 A Torah reading, a special prayer in the Amidah (Aneinu), and in many, but not all, Ashkenazic communities Avinu Malkenu are added at the morning Shacharit and afternoon Mincha services.
 Ashkenazi congregations also read a haftarah (from the Book of Isaiah) at Mincha.
 Congregations also recite during Shacharit a series of Selichot (special penitential prayers) reflecting the themes of the day.